gautemo/Gaute-Meek-Olsen/src/dev-blog/react-hooks.md

 ## Conclusion

 There you have the 10 hooks + custom hooks.
 Some are easier to understand, some are more complex, some you will use a lot and some you won't use.
-But It's important to know them, so you can make good decisions about what to use where.
+But it's important to know them, so you can make good decisions about what to use where.